 Choosing a job board means finding the job board with the most number people with the skills and experience you are looking for.
 Create a shortlist of job boards and then get on the phone and ask job boards about how many people of the kind you need they have.
 Any good job board will be able to tell you.
 Look at popular generalist sites (like totaljobs.com, reed.co.uk, CV-Library.co.uk etc) as well as specialist sites .
 By interrogating job boards on the basis of what you need you’ll quickly arrive at a the job boards you need to advertise on.

 Job seekers do not trawl through all the jobs on a job board in the hope of stumbling upon their dream job.
 Instead, they search the site using keywords to find only the jobs they are interested in.
 You have to write your job ad so that the people you are looking for find your job.
 This means using the “keywords” they will use in their search.
 Things such as position title, skills, qualification should be included to create as many matches as possible.

 Of course, just finding your job isn’t enough: you have to make job seekers want to apply for it.
 Create interest with compelling copy, action words, excitement and passion.
 Create a buzz.
 Don’t simply cut and paste your job specification.
 That is a recipe for disaster.
 Remember, this is a job advertisement.

 Now you’re ready to post your job ad on the job board or job boards you have selected.
 Again, this is pretty straight-forward.
 Most job boards now have some kind of online form that allows you to post your ad onto the site directly and pay by credit card.
 Oftentimes, this is the easiest and cheapest option.

 However, you may choose to have an “account managed service” whereby you get a person to help, run and manage your recruitment campaign.
-We at whatjobsite tend to recommend using the account managed option as an account manager can be an excellent resources for you to avail of.
+Using the account managed option can be also be an excellent source of advice and expertise for you to avail of.

 5: Manage response